 Redfin is a tech-driven real estate broker offering a discounted 1.5% listing fee (or just 1% if you also buy a home with a Redfin agent).
 While the low commission realtor can save you thousands, Redfin reviews suggest its service quality is hit-or-miss.

-Many customers praise Redfin agents for being honest, professional, and responsive.
+Many customers praise Redfin agents for their honesty, professionalism, and responsiveness.
 They also highlight Redfin’s helpful technology, like its mobile app and online portal.
 But others say the agents are stretched too thin, with poor communication, pricing issues, or delayed paperwork leading to botched deals.

 📝 Redfin reviews summary